zhaishuyan/Speech-Emotion-Recognition/README.md

-This branch is for backing up trained models.
+This branch is for backing up model checkpoints.